Last updated on July 16th, 2019 at 09:27 am

 - 2 Hoi An Old Town essential info

 - 3 Things to do in Hoi An

 - 5 Where to Stay in Hoi An

 Hoi An History

 Hoi An wasn’t always called Hoi An; the European referred to it as Fai-fo or Faifoo, and its name means “peaceful meeting place” in Chinese.

 The town was founded by the Cham people as a spice trading port sometime between the 7th and 10th centuries.
 It attracted sailors and merchants from all over the world.
 The city reached its height in the 16th and 17th centuries with many foreign nations settling in.
-The Assembly Halls were all built by the Chinese population, the Japanese Bridge marks the settlement of Japanese across it.
+The Assembly Halls were all built by the Chinese merchants, and the Japanese Bridge marks the settlement of Japanese across it.

-It continued to flourish until the 18th century, even with the Cham people moving south to Nha Trang.
+Hoi An continued to flourish until the 18th century, even with the Cham people moving south to Nha Trang.
 However, when the Nguyen Dynasty came to an end in the late 18th century, Da Nang was established as the new trade center and Hoi An was forgotten.
 This was also due to the river mouth of the port silting up.
 Untouched in the next two centuries, it now becomes an important tourist attraction as a 15th to 17th centuries south-east Asia trading port.

 Hoi An Old Town essential info

 Hoi An Old Town is the heritage site, but it’s not all there is to Hoi An.
 Before my visit, I was extremely confused about the old town area.
 But here are some hard and fast facts: